NeurST: Neural Speech Translation Toolkit

 Recent studies show that end-to-end ST models achieve promising performance and are comparable with cascaded models~\cite{ansari2020}.
 The end-to-end solution has great potential to be the dominant technology for speech translation, however challenges remain.
 The first is about benchmarks.
-Many ST studies conduct experiments on different datasets. ~\citet{liu2019end} evaluate the method on TED English-Chinese; and ~\citet{dong2020ted} use Augmented Librispeech English-French and IWSLT2018 English-German dataset; and ~\citet{wu2020self} show the results on CoVoST dataset and the FR/RO portions of MuST-C dataset.
+Many ST studies conduct experiments on different datasets. ~\citet{liu2019end} evaluate the method on TED English-Chinese; and ~\citet{dong2020ted} use \textit{libri-trans} English-French and IWSLT2018 English-German dataset; and ~\citet{wu2020self} show the results on CoVoST dataset and the FR/RO portions of MuST-C dataset.
 Different datasets make it difficult to compare the performance of their approaches.
-Further, even for the same dataset, the baseline results are not necessarily kept in the consist.
-Take the Augmented Librispeech English-French dataset as an example. ~\citet{dong2020ted} report the pre-trained baseline as 15.3 and the result of ~\citet{liu2019end} is 14.3 in terms of tokenized BLEU, while~\citet{inaguma2020} report 15.5 (detokenize BLEU).
-The mismatching baseline makes the comparison of their final results meaningless.
-One of the primary reasons is that the preprocessing of audio data is complex, and the ST model training involves many tricks, such as pre-training and data augmentation.
+Further, even for the same dataset, the baseline results are not necessarily kept consistent.
+Take the \textit{libri-trans} English-French dataset as an example. ~\citet{dong2020ted} report the pre-trained baseline as 15.3 and the result of ~\citet{liu2019end} is 14.3 in terms of tokenized BLEU, while~\citet{inaguma2020} report 15.5 (detokenized BLEU).
+The mismatching baseline results in an unfair comparison on the improvements of their approaches.
+We think one of the primary reasons is that the preprocessing of audio data is complex, and the ST model training involves many tricks, such as pre-training and data augmentation.

 Therefore a reproducible and reliable benchmark is required.
 In this work, we present \method, a toolkit for easily building and training end-to-end ST models, as well as end-to-end ASR and NMT for cascade systems.
-We implement start-of-the-art Transformer-based models~\cite{vaswani2017, Karita2019} and provide step-by-step recipes for feature extraction, data preprocessing, model training, and inference for researchers to reproduce the benchmarks.
-Though there exist several counterparts, such as \textit{Lingvo}~\cite{Shen2019}, \textit{fairseq-ST}~\cite{Wang2020} and \textit{Kaldi}~\footnote{\url{https://kaldi-asr.org/}} style~\textit{ESPnet-ST}~\cite{inaguma2020}, \method is specially designed for speech translation tasks, which encapsulates the details of speech processing and frees the developers from data engineering.
+We implement state-of-the-art Transformer-based models~\cite{vaswani2017, Karita2019} and provide step-by-step recipes for feature extraction, data preprocessing, model training, and inference for researchers to reproduce the benchmarks.
+Though there exist several counterparts, such as \textit{Lingvo}~\cite{Shen2019}, \textit{fairseq-ST}~\cite{Wang2020} and \textit{Kaldi}~\footnote{https://kaldi-asr.org/} style~\textit{ESPnet-ST}~\cite{inaguma2020}, \method is specially designed for speech translation tasks, which encapsulates the details of speech processing and frees the developers from data engineering.
 It is easy to use and extend.
 The contributions of this work are as follows: